-PAR is the Pre Arrival Registration which Hong Kong requires that Indian nationals complete before traveling, in order to enjoy visa-free entry for up to 14 days.
+PAR is the pre-arrival registration which Hong Kong requires that Indian nationals complete before travelling, in order to enjoy visa-free entry for up to 14 days.
 PAR is easy to apply for by filling in the simple application form online and approval is immediate.

 Nevertheless, a small number of people have their PAR rejected and there are reports that rejections have increased in recent years.
 Find out the most common mistakes in the PAR application that people make and ensure that your pre-arrival registration has the best chance of being approved.

 Basic Requirements to Apply for the PAR